 How did I get the extensions?

-In total I had paid about 100 euros for everything.
-Everything includes: Dyeing my hair and puttin in the microrings including real hair loops in my hair color.
-Not included was the hair thinning, which made it very difficult to prevent everyone from noticing that the long, beautiful hair was not really mine.
-Luckily I’m not too bad at cutting my own hair so I did it by myself back in Germany.
-Anyway it did’t look that bad without the thinning out since I wore curles everyday.
+In total, I paid about 100 euros for everything.
+Everything includes: Dyeing my hair and putting it in the microrings including real hair loops in my hair color.
+Not included was the hair thinning, which made it very difficult to prevent everyone from noticing that the long, beautiful hair was not mine.
+Luckily I’m not too bad at cutting my hair so I did it by myself back in Germany.
+Anyway, it didn’t look that bad without the thinning out since I wore curls every day.

 What problems did I have with the hair extension?

 It is so tedious to give your hair so much care, I just mean blow-drying directly after showering.
 I love to let my hair air dry, especially in summer and it just doesn’t work.
-It is also exhausting to always make sure that the hair does not become matted in the bondings or in the microrings.
+It is also exhausting to always make sure that the hair does not become matted in the bondings or the micro rings.
 If you forget to pay attention to something, you have a mess.
 Yes, I also had a mess and I cried.
-Half of my hair matted during Berlin Fashion Week in summer 2017.
+Half of my hair was matted during Berlin Fashion Week in the summer of 2017.
 That was the point where I just pulled it out.
-Funnily enough, less of your own hair came along than expected.
+Funnily enough, less of your hair came along than expected.

 How do you get the microring extensions out again?

-No one should do the variant I just mentioned unless you are as desperate as I was – like I said, there really wasn’t much hair coming off.
-The safest solution will definitely be the hairdresser, who will remove the microrings for you for little money.
-But if you don’t want to do this for whatever reason, I recommend taking a pair of pliers and break the rings.
-I think this is the easiest, fastest and gentelest way for your hair.
+No one should do the variant I just mentioned unless you are as desperate as I was – like I said, there wasn’t much hair coming off.
+The safest solution will be the hairdresser, who will remove the micro rings for you for little money.
+But if you don’t want to do this for whatever reason, I recommend taking a pair of pliers and breaking the rings.
+I think this is the easiest, fastest, and gentlest way for your hair.